Suhas Biswas: Credits

-In 1952 Biswas was working in a Communication Flight unit in Lucknow.
+In 1952 Biswas was working in a communication flight unit in Lucknow.
 On 3 February 1952 senior army officials were returning to New Delhi after an official visit.
 Biswas was in control of their aircraft.
 Soon after it took off a crew member observed an engine malfunction; subsequently a fire broke out.
 Biswas first tried to extinguish it, but it was getting difficult to control the aircraft.
-He decided to attempt a forced landing, and made a belly landing at Sandila village located in Uttar Pradesh and successfully saved the lives of all the passengers.
-Biswas was awarded the Ashoka Chakra, (India Highest Peacetime Military Decoration) for his extraordinary example of Valour, Courageous Actions, intelligence and rationality.
+He made a belly landing at Sandila village in Uttar Pradesh and saved the lives of all the passengers.
+Biswas was awarded the Ashoka Chakra, India's highest peacetime military decoration.

 Death

-Biswas died in a crash on 1 September 1957 while he was flying a Dakota aircraft towards Mangalore on an operational mission.
-The aircraft crashed in Nilgiri mountains range.
+Biswas died in a crash on 1 September 1957 in the Nilgiri Mountains while flying a Dakota aircraft towards Mangalore on an operational mission.